 09

-What carrier underwrites the workers comp master policy — and what is the rate per $100 of payroll for your class codes?
+What carrier underwrites the workers comp master policy.
+And what is the rate per $100 of payroll for your class codes?

 Get the specific rate for your class codes before signing.
 For companies with physical risk exposure, this is often the most important financial variable in the entire evaluation.